knpuniversity/symfony2-series/knpu/episode4/bust-browser-cache-and-cdns.rst

     <link rel="stylesheet"
         href="//myfancycdn.com/bundles/event/css/event.css?v=5-return-of-the-jedi" />

-This is valid URL and makes sure that if the user is on an ``https`` page on your site, that the CSS file is downloaded via ``https``.
+This is a valid URL and makes sure that if the user is on an ``https`` page on your site, that the CSS file is also downloaded via ``https``.
 This avoids the annoying warnings about "non-secure" assets.

 Ok, unbreak the site by commenting out this option: